keshavMishra3/Stopwatch/README.md

 ## Installation

 No installation is required.
-Simply open the `index.html` file in your web browser.
+Simply open the <a>index.html</a> file in your web browser.

 ## Contributing

 Contributions are welcome!
 If you have any suggestions, bug reports, or feature requests, please submit them via GitHub issues or pull requests.

-## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

-## Contact

 For any inquiries or questions, feel free to contact the developer: